StephenCranney/TwitterSentimentByState/README.md

 # TwitterSentimentByState
-Sentiment analysis by state for different terms on twitter (groups, individuals, etc.)
+Sentiment analysis by state for different terms on twitter (groups, individuals, etc.) using R.

-This is a python program I wrote that attempts to conduct a state-level sentiment analysis for a keyword.
+This is an R program I wrote that attempts to conduct a state-level sentiment analysis for a keyword.
 For example, do tweets from one state have more negativity towards Muslims than tweets from another state?

 However, I wasn't able to find a package that converted self-identified locations to consistent state-level acronyms.